 For more info see here

 Arrian graduated from the University of Connecticut (U.S.A.) with a B.S. in Environmental Science in 2014.
 In 2017, he graduated from the University of Oslo (Norway) with a M.Sc. in Ecology; his thesis, “Pollinator Activity along an Environmental Gradient,” investigated the effects of climate on pollinator activity to wild raspberry and the resultant fruit set.
 In the summer of 2017 he worked as a field assistant for the Norwegian Institute for Nature Research on a survey of plant and pollinator species in the greater Oslo area.
 In the summer of 2018 he assisted the Connecticut Agricultural Experiment Station in New Haven, Connecticut, with a variety of projects: a statewide pollinator checklist, a study of ornamental attractiveness to pollinating insects, as well as beekeeping and sampling of hive pollen at nurseries.
-Arrian is currently a PhD in the Stanley Ecology Lab at University College Dublin on the SFI funded SUSPOLL project researching the effects of climate on the activity of wild and managed bees.
+Arrian was a PhD in the Stanley Ecology Lab at University College Dublin on the SFI funded SUSPOLL project researching the effects of climate on the activity of wild and managed bees from 2018-2022.
 His main research interests include:

 Identifying the variables that drive/hinder movement of pollinator species between metapopulations and at broader scales

 Integrating remote sensing and predictive modeling to assess the future viability of pollination